akka/akka-http/CONTRIBUTING.md

 2. Whenever a committer to the project adds a new dependency.
 3. Whenever a new release is cut (public or private for a customer).

-Which licenses are compatible with Apache 2 are defined in [this doc](http://www.apache.org/legal/3party.html#category-a), where you can see that the licenses that are listed under ``Category A`` automatically compatible with Apache 2, while the ones listed under ``Category B`` needs additional action:
+Which licenses are compatible with Apache 2 are defined in [this doc](https://www.apache.org/legal/resolved.html#category-a), where you can see that the licenses that are listed under ``Category A`` automatically compatible with Apache 2, while the ones listed under ``Category B`` needs additional action:

-> Each license in this category requires some degree of [reciprocity](http://www.apache.org/legal/3party.html#define-reciprocal); therefore, additional action must be taken in order to minimize the chance that a user of an Apache product will create a derivative work of a reciprocally-licensed portion of an Apache product without being aware of the applicable requirements.
+> Each license in this category requires some degree of reciprocity.
+This may mean that additional action is warranted in order to minimize the chance that a user of an Apache product will create a derivative work of a differently-licensed portion of an Apache product without being aware of the applicable requirements.

 Each project must also create and maintain a list of all dependencies and their licenses, including all their transitive dependencies.
 This can be done either in the documentation or in the build file next to each dependency.